-John Updike on Making Money, How to Have a Productive Daily Routine, and the Most Important Things for Aspiring Writers to Knowby Maria Popova
+John Updike on How to Have a Productive Daily Routine, and the Most Important Things Aspiring Writers Should Knowby Maria Popova

 “In a country this large and a language even larger … there ought to be a living for somebody who cares and wants to entertain and instruct a reader.”

 In 2004, shortly after winning the PEN/Faulkner Award for Fiction, John Updike — who had also won two Pulitzer Prizes, two National Book Awards, the National Medal of Arts and the National Humanities Medal, among countless other accolades — gave an interview for the Academy of Achievement to discuss his views on writing, many of which he explored at greater depth in his superb 1996 memoir Self-Consciousness (public library), which gave us his timeless reflection on writing and death.
 Here are the highlights of the interview.

 Since I’ve gone through some trouble not to teach and not to have any employment, I have no reason not to go to my desk after breakfast and work there until lunch, so I work three or four hours in the morning.
 And it’s not all covering blank paper with beautiful phrases… I begin by answering a letter or two — there’s a lot of junk in your life as a writer, most people have junk in their lives — but I try to give about three hours to the project at hand and to move it along.
 There’s a danger if you don’t move it steadily that you kind of forget what it’s about, so you must keep in touch with it. . . .
 I’ve been maintaining this schedule since … 1957.

 It’s good to have a certain doggedness to your technique.

 Try to develop actual work habits and, even though you have a busy life, try to reserve an hour, say, or more a day to write.
 Very good things have been written on an hour a day. . . .
 So take it seriously, set a quota, try to think of communicating with some ideal reader somewhere. . . .